bpamos/welltrajconvert/README.md

 `welltrajconvert` requires the wellId, measured depth, inclination angle, azimuth degrees, surface_latitude, and surface_longitude points or surface x, y, and crs to calculate various points along the wellbore using a minimum curvature algorithm.

-`welltrajconvert` calculates the following points along the wellbore latitude_points, longitude_points, x_points, y_points, surface_x, surface_y, dogleg severity, tvd, and a categorical array defining if the well is horizontal or not.
+`welltrajconvert` calculates the following points along the wellbore: latitude_points, longitude_points, x_points, y_points, surface_x, surface_y, dogleg severity, tvd, and a categorical array defining if the well is horizontal or not.

 The library can take a variety of data inputs ranging from csv, df, and json.